Gog (DC Comics): Kingdom Come

-Gog's actions exposed the existence of Hypertime, a construct similar to the Multiverse.
-Gog unknowingly passed into an alternate timeline each day he traveled back in time, killing a different Superman at every turn.
-As a result, Hypertime's guardian (the adult son of the Kingdom Come Superman and Wonder Woman) was forced to recruit Rip Hunter to preserve the secret, the other members of the Quintessence refusing to act to stop Gog for their own personal reasons.
+Using his newfound powers, Gog repeatedly kills Superman, undoing his death via time travel.
+Gog's actions expose the existence of Hypertime, a construct similar to the Multiverse.
+Gog had unknowingly traveled between timelines, killing a different version of Superman each time.
+Hypertime's guardian (the son of the Kingdom Come Superman and Wonder Woman) recruits Rip Hunter to stop Gog, as the other members of the Quintessence refuse to interfere.

-Hunter, refusing to believe the other Linear Men's claims that traveling back in time would destroy the Kingdom Come reality, recruited Superman, Batman, Wonder Woman, Kid Flash (daughter of Wally West), Offspring (son of Plastic Man), Nightstar (daughter of Nightwing and Starfire), and Ibn al Xu'ffasch (son of Batman and Talia al Ghul) from the Kingdom Come reality, along with the Superman, Batman and Wonder Woman from the present to fight Gog, luring him into Planet Krypton, a superhero-themed restaurant run by Booster Gold.
-With the available arsenal, the heroes wound Gog, with Batman using a Phantom Zone projector to partially send Gog into the Zone.
-Gog fought back, knocking the heroes down as he himself collapsed in a weakened state.
-Unable to move from the force of the attack, the present Superman was convinced to fight back by the future Wonder Woman, who told him of the destruction of Kansas and how it happened as a result of him abandoning his fight for truth and justice following the death of Lois Lane.
-Refusing to allow those events to occur in his life, Superman charged at Gog, sending both of them and everyone else in the restaurant into Hypertime, thus allowing Hunter to preserve the Kingdom Come reality.
-Gog is then returned to the future by Hunter and the future versions of Superman, Batman, and Wonder Woman, who demand that the Quintessence restore him to the person he was.
+Hunter and his allies wound Gog, with Batman using a Phantom Zone projector to partially send Gog into the Zone.
+Gog fights back, knocking the heroes down as he collapses in a weakened state.
+Unable to move from the force of the attack, Superman is convinced to fight back by the future Wonder Woman, who told him of the destruction of Kansas and how it happened as a result of him abandoning his fight for truth and justice following the death of Lois Lane.
+Refusing to allow those events to occur in his life, Superman charges at Gog, sending both of them and everyone else present into Hypertime.
+Gog is then returned to the future by Hunter and the future versions of Superman, Batman, and Wonder Woman.